YASH-MOHARIR/MojiMatch-Kiro/README.md

 ### 1. **Eye-Catching Animated Splash Screen**
 Unlike most Reddit games that jump straight to gameplay, MojiMatcher greets players with a stunning animated splash screen featuring:
-- **Floating emoji particles** with randomized positions, sizes, and animation delays
+- **Floating emoji particles** with randomized positions, sizes, and animation delays (15-20 emojis floating across the screen)
 - **Live global statistics** showing real-time player counts and total games played
 - **Daily challenge preview** with today's featured emoji
-- **Vibrant gradient background** (purple → blue → pink) that stands out in the Reddit feed
+- **Subtle rainbow gradient overlay** on white background (yellow → green → blue → red → yellow) that creates a vibrant, eye-catching effect
-- **Pulsing "Play Now" button** with scale animations that invites interaction
+- **Pulsing "Play Now" button** with scale animations and gradient styling that invites interaction
+- **Quick info bar** showing "⚡ 30-second rounds • 🎯 Build combos • 🏆 Compete on leaderboards"

 This creates an immediate visual impact that draws players in and sets the tone for the fast-paced gameplay ahead.